DivanteLtd/headless-security.org/book/vsf-best-practices.md

 **Never put any sensitive information** in the configuration file.
 Especially please don't put any **shared authorization tokens** neither **private keys** in the config files.
 As convenient and tempting it might be - it's far better to use the `ENV` variables (accessible only from the [server side modules](https://github.com/DivanteLtd/vue-storefront/blob/master/src/modules/google-cloud-trace/server.ts)), another configuration file which won't be included in the CSR code so Webpack won't bundle it in.

+**Example:**
+A classical example of a **bad practice** regarding the config file would be a dedicated feature for saving Contact forms into Zendesk.
+To send the contact request you'll need to have a Zendesk API token and use it along with `fetch()` call when  the user submits the contact form.
+This request never should be executed directly from the frontend, because sharing Zendesk API token gives much more permissions than only submitting new forms (eg. you can get the history of the requests etc).

+Even more extreme case would be sharing the Payment's provider authorization keys (including secret/private keys).
+These keys are usually required for signing off/validating the payment status changes and never should be exposed out of the `vue-storefront-api` or `storefront-api`.
+Please make sure the module you're using uses only the public API keys in the `vue-storefront` frontend layer for integration.

 ### Use `dynamicConfigExclude` properly

 This feature let you to [prevent some config properties](https://docs.vuestorefront.io/guide/basics/configuration.html#server) from being transfered within the `__INITIAL_STATE__` - so they won't be visible anymore in the `View Source` mode of your page.
 However, these properties **are still there in the `app.js` bundle**